 - The program team follows new ideas and discussions and rewards active participants with quick prizes.
 The internal communication team makes short news about the rewarded ones.

 - A piece of the puzzle of the innovation programs’ logo has been given to each employee's desk / locker / location on the morning of the launch.
 By finding colleagues with compatible pieces and taking them together to a café, everyone gets a cake or coffee.

 - At the launch, an innovation challenge related to a strategically important topic is published.

 - The first ideas after the launch are processed and implemented particularly quickly.
-News will be written about the implementations and received
+The news will be written about the implementations and received

 9. Lead by example

 The leaders and managers in the organization play a big role in shaping the culture.
 Culture is shaped by what people do and don’t do, so leading by example is important.
 If the management only talks about the importance of innovation without walking the talk, the results might be inferior.

 - Advancing approved ideas and projects of ideas quickly.

 - Inviting the best inventors to present their ideas and project to the senior management team.

 - The KPIs of the innovation program are reviewed in quartal meetings with other key business figures.